My Mum/Dad had a Heart Attack - Is that Important for Me?

 Suppose your father or brother has had a heart attack or stroke before the age of 55.
-In that case, this can indicate a strong family history, which is also referred to as Familia Hyperlipidemia (FH).
+This can be a sign of a strong family history, which is also referred to as Familia Hyperlipidemia (FH).
 The same holds true if your mother or sister has had a heart attack or stroke before the age of 65.
-Your grandparents, aunts, uncles, and cousins can also show a family history of heart disease, but it is only considered a ‘strong’ history for those in your immediate family circle.
+Your extended family can also show a family history of heart but is only considered a ‘strong’ history for those in your immediate family.

-As with all of your genes, a predisposition towards heart attacks is passed from parent to child.
-Just like you can get your eye color, nose shape, or any number of other features from your parents, you can also inherit genetic predispositions to many dangerous health conditions.
-Additionally, if any of these things have been passed down to your biological siblings, they could also have been passed down to you.
+As with all genes, a predisposition towards heart attacks passes from parent to child.
+You inherit all sorts of things from your parents, including things like eye colour and nose shape.
+You can also inherit genetic predispositions to many dangerous health conditions.
+If your siblings have health issues, you may also be at risk.
 So, it is important to be aware of any health issues your brothers and sisters have, if possible.